tessconnell14/CFG-project/README.md

-This is my assignment for CFG's Web development coding kickstarter course (completed in Jan 2024).
+💗 This is my first ever coding experience!

+👩‍💻 I completed CFG's Web development coding kickstarter course in Jan 2024.

-We were tasked to create and link basic HTML pages with CSS and basic JavaScript elements.
+🌐 We were tasked to create and link basic HTML pages with CSS and basic JavaScript elements in a group.

-The page I created contains information about bakeries in East London.
+🥐 The page I created contains information about bakeries in East London.

+💻 We covered:
+- HTML/CSS
+- Bootstrap
+- JavaScript
+- UX and UI